manasvityagi/IoT_Dashboard/Journal.md

 Solution to Problem 2: I had selected a particular view, for debugging, which does not runs the 'manage.py', which is responsible for configuring the setting, particularly this extended line in the error message

+##Entry 7 : 22/05/2020
+Added/downloaded Icons and styling css and added them to correct path for reference within the pages Also, worked on base and derived templates

+##Entry 8 : 23/05/2020
+Worked on creating the first model of the 'thing' i.e.  a smart device

+##Entry 9 : 23/05/2020
+Worked on creating the sidebar and learned about styling using css

+##Entry 10 : 24/05/2020
+Worked on creating views

+Updated Models

+Worked on registration page/ template/ html file

+##Entry 11 : 25/05/2020
+Faced this problem: Data was not being saved via forms

-Solution to Problem 1: I assumed that is_valid function will check for validity.
+Solution, I assumed that is_valid function will check for validity.
 It does, but not if you have have already saved the form.
 I missed the .form_save() fx and hence I was able to 'register' with same username twice.

+##Entry 12 : 26/05/2020
+*problem*
 ```
 '*You must either define the environment variable DJANGO_SETTINGS_MODULE...*
 ```

-manage.py sets this env var.
+solution : manage.py sets this env var.

-problem 3 and its solution: In case, a custom registration form is required.
+*Problem* and its solution: In case, a custom registration form is required.
 We need to override the default contrib form.
 I assumed that, the name that appears in the form has to given in meta class.
 The reality is, that Django makes up the word itself.
 For example house_id will show up as House id.

-Problem 4: I overloaded a function, instead of a class when I wanted to make a  custome form.
+*Problem* I overloaded a function, instead of a class when I wanted to make a  custom form.
 That was silly.

 Spend too much time, theming the IDE.
 Plus considered about switching to VS Code, in case I get used to professional version of Pycharm, but turns out most of the features that I use are in community version as well.